Atomoxetine: Overdose

-The recommended treatment for atomoxetine overdose includes use of activated charcoal to prevent further absorption of the drug.
+Atomoxetine can lead to cardiac complications, with severe overdose requiring intensive medical care to avoid death.

 Interactions

 Atomoxetine is a substrate for CYP2D6.
 Concurrent treatment with a CYP2D6 inhibitor such as bupropion, fluoxetine, or paroxetine has been shown to increase plasma atomoxetine by 100% or more, as well as increase N-desmethylatomoxetine levels and decrease plasma 4-hydroxyatomoxetine levels by a similar degree.

 Atomoxetine has been found to directly inhibit hERG potassium currents with an IC50 of 6.3 μM, which has the potential to cause arrhythmia.
 QT prolongation has been reported with atomoxetine at therapeutic doses and in overdose; it is suggested that atomoxetine not be used with other medications that may prolong the QT interval, concomitantly with CYP2D6 inhibitors, and caution to be used in poor metabolizers.